-Although it was expected that data released before and after the implementation of the new legal background would not be consistent and comparable, the analyses that had been carried out showed that there were no breaks in time series.
-A brief review of the approach and methodology applied in the mentioned analyses is accessible at Methodological summary on the breaks in time series exercise_HR.
+Although it was expected that the data released before and after the implementation of the new legal background would not be consistent and comparable, the analyses that had been carried out showed that there were no breaks in the time series.
+A brief review of the approach and methodology applied in the mentioned analyses can be found in the Methodological summary on the breaks in time series exercise, a document that can be downloaded from the table available at the link Input for break correction.
 The exception are indicators of working hours, for which it was determined that the breaks in time series were present, which makes them incomparable with data in previous periods.